Obama, Modi work to deepen improving U.S.-India ties

 A joint statement said Obama and Modi agreed "to intensify cooperation in maritime security to ensure freedom of navigation and unimpeded movement of lawful shipping and commercial activity, in accordance with accepted principles of international law."

-China's increasing assertiveness in the South China Sea and East China Sea has angered its neighbors.
+China's increasing assertiveness in the South China Sea and East China Sea has angered its neighbours.
 India's military has recently been monitoring Chinese activity in the Indian Ocean.

 Obama and Modi also agreed to negotiate a 10-year extension of a military cooperation framework due to expire at year-end, and will stress counter-terrorism cooperation and joint efforts against militant networks.